jeffreykegler/old_kollos/notes/misc/constant_space.md

-But there are applications that convert huge files into reasonably compact formats, and that do without using a lot of space in their intermediate processing.
+But there are applications that convert huge files into reasonably compact formats, and they do that without using a lot of space in their intermediate processing.
 Applications that write
 JSON and XML databases can be of this kind.